 - positions requiring specialised expertise where the Recruiting Manager in the department can demonstrate that a comprehensive search has been conducted and the nominated individual is the most suitable person for the position;

 - where the recruiting manager can verify that the work is required for a specific purpose of no greater than twelve months duration;

 - where current members of staff are named on research grants in order to ensure the individual’s continued employment;

 - where a research project includes a named researcher, and one of the factors for awarding the grant was the strength of the proposed research team.

 - Staff subject to redeployment (see redeployment policy) will be given access to vacancies before they are advertised more generally within the University or externally.

 - In certain circumstances it may be more effective to use a recruitment agency.
 This should be discussed and agreed with the HR Manager or Recruitment Adviser.
 This will, however, not eliminate the need to advertise the position internally and any external agencies or consultants who assist in the process must act in accordance with this policy and with respect to our equal opportunities requirements.

 - Applicants should be provided with sufficient information to make an informed decision regarding their suitability for the role.
-Further particulars that provide such information should be produced using the pro-forma that can be found on the HR recruitment guidance.
+Further particulars that provide such information should be produced using the templates on the HR webpages.
 These will be provided to applicants via the University website or upon enquiry to the HR Services team.

 - Staff who have been in an acting position that subsequently becomes vacant will have to apply for the position when it is advertised, but in such cases the position can be advertised, in exceptional circumstances on an internal basis only.